-this product is not suitable for vegetarians or vegans.
-This product is
+Please note: this product is not suitable for vegetarians or vegans as it contains hydroxyapatite from NZ cattle.

 How does Shine gently whiten?